-- Research Masters projects (including fees, stipend of €18,500 and associated costs, up to a maximum of €28,000).
+1. Research Masters projects (including fees of \notin 5,770, stipend of \notin 18,500, and associated costs up to a maximum of \notin 26,000).
 Up to one research masters project will be funded in this round.
 Due to budget constraints, the masters research must be completed within one year of the project start date.
-It is expected that the masters would be interdisciplinary in nature. - 2.
-Demonstration projects up to the value of €10,000.
+It is expected that the masters would be interdisciplinary in nature.

+2. Demonstration projects up to the value of €10,000.
 The number of demonstration projects awarded will depend on total value of successful projects.
 A value for money approach will be taken in determining which projects get funded.
 An element of learning and/or research must be included in these projects and awardees will be required to complete a case study at the end of the project.

-For either project type, proposals must support the sustainability goals outlined in UCC's Sustainability Strategy 2016, the key recommendations outlined in the UCC Climate Assembly Report, and the priorities of UCC's Academic Strategy.
-Proposals that build on, or apply, the lessons learned in our previously funded projects (or projects previously undertaken at UCC) are welcome, as are completely new initiatives.
+For either project type, proposals must support the goals and objectives outlined in UCC's Sustainability and Climate Action Plan (2023-28).
 Projects that advance our Green Labs and Plastic Free UCC programmes, that aim to reduce carbon emissions, or that embed sustainability within the Connected Curriculum, are particularly welcome.